apache/couchdb/src/docs/src/cluster/theory.rst

 A shard is a part of a database.
 It can be replicated multiple times.
 The more copies of a shard, the more you can scale out.
 If you have 4 replicas, that means that all 4 copies of this specific shard will live on at most 4 nodes.
+With one replica you can have only one node, just as with CouchDB 1.x.
 No node can have more than one copy of each shard replica.
 The default for CouchDB since 3.0.0 is ``q=2`` and ``n=3``, meaning each database (and secondary index) is split into 2 shards, with 3 replicas per shard, for a total of 6